helium/gateway-rs/README.md

 --payer <payer> The account that will pay account for this addition
 ```

-So for example, to construct a dataonly add gateway transaction you would enter
+So for example, to construct a data-only add gateway transaction you would enter
 the following command at the terminal:

 ```